| THE CHINESE "KE"

 God is upon thee, that he shall play with his hand, and thou

 shalt be well" (I Samuel 16:16).
+Using music to heal the

 body and soul was common knowledge to societies in that day